netsharecmu/CANGen/README.md

     - Downsampled to 1M samples

 - The preprocess of all other datasets may need to be adjusted accordingly (by the time of 11/29/2023).

+# MISC
+1. RTF seems to be problematic when running boostrapping with multi-process... use single-process instead.